 Two days later, Queen's Park and Renton met for the third time of the season before a crowd of 7,000 at Hampden Park.
 Grieve met a corner kick to open the scoring for the Spiders but Renton equalised when a Henderson drive glanced off Arnott's shoulder and through the goal.
 There was no further scoring.
 The Scotsman commented that Queen's Park's new centre forward A Scott had played well.
 On that same afternoon, Bob Smellie was a member of the Scotland side that beat Wales 5-1 at Easter Road.

 Queen's Park were not in action on Saturday 17 March as it was the occasion of the annual Scotland v England match.
 The 17th meeting of the two countries proved pretty disastrous for the Scots who were drubbed 5-0 before a 16,000 crowd at Hampden Park.
-Walter Arnott, William Berry, Alex Hamilton and John Lambie played in the match.
-Scottish Athletic Journal said of the defeat to England - "... posterity will look back on it as an event only paralleled by the national disaster which befell Scotland on the field of Flodden."
+Walter Arnott, Willie Berry, Alex Hamilton and Johnny Lambie played in the match.
+Scottish Athletic Journal said of the defeat to England, "... posterity will look back on it as an event only paralleled by the national disaster which befell Scotland on the field of Flodden."